emancu/ork/README.md

 referenced :comment, :Comment
 ```

 ## collection

+It's a special kind of attribute that references another models.
+Internally, Ork will keep a an array of ids to the models, but you get
+accessors that give you real instances.

-Provides an accessor to search for _all_ models that `reference` the current model.
+It won't make a query to retrieve _all_ models taht `reference` the current model.
+This is something that works well on _relational databases_ but is not recomended
+for _document oriented databases_ like **Riak**.

 ```ruby
 collection :comments, :Comment
 ```

 ## embed
 > Only accepts embeddable objects.